et-com/etcom/lessons/github/jekyll.md

 6) _scss is for sass, which Jekyll will convert to css.

-END LESSON
+## Play Time

+Let's take a few minutes to explore the jekyll-now repo, ask questions, and discover what a jekyll blog looks like.
+Also, if you're interested check out our BU Study Group repo.

-# Setting up Jekyll locally
+## Setting up Jekyll locally

+The great thing about using Jekyll is that, once it is all setup, you can develop locally and then push your content to GitHub.
+This part is a little more technical and

-## What are the prerequisites?
+### What are the prerequisites?

  1. Ruby
  2. RubyGems